Gradient Starvation: A Learning Proclivity in Neural Networks: Theoretical Results

 where $\mathcal{W} $ is the Lambert W function.

 \item If the matrix $\v{U}$ is a permutation matrix: This is the case in which each feature is associated with a single example only.
 The fixed points are then given by,

 \end{enumerate}

-To study a minimal case of starvation, we consider a variation of case \ref{case2} with the following assumption. \begin{assumption} Assume $\v{U}$ is a matrix in which the off-diagonal elements are proportional to a small parameter $\delta > 0$. \end{assumption}
+To study a minimal case of starvation, we consider a variation of case \ref{case2} with the following assumption which implies that each feature is not associated with a single example anymore. \begin{lemma} Assume $\v{U}$ is a perturbed identity matrix (a special case of a permutation matrix) in which the off-diagonal elements are proportional to a small parameter $\delta > 0$.
+Then, the fixed point of the dynamical system in Eq. \ref{eq:approx_sys} can be approximated by,